Post Summary: One Day in Zion National Park

 Unfortunately, hiking both Angles Landing and the Narrows in one day means that you will be hiking one of these two trails at the busiest part of the day.
 At least as far as I have found, it’s a pick your poison.
 My recommendation is to start with Angels.
 The last 0.5 miles is along a very narrow cliff edge and requires using chains to climb out.
 After about 10 am, the chains are extremely crowded bordering unsafe.

 The Narrows hike is a river hike.
 You are hiking in the river.
 You WILL GET WET.
-Depending on the season and the flow rate the water level can range from ankle to chest deep on 5′ 5″ individual.
+Depending on the season and the flow rate the water level can range from ankle to chest deep on 5′ 5″ individuals.
 Water temperatures can range from 40 F to 65 F.

 For this hike, you need to be prepared.
 I am 100% team trekking poles.
 I use them on just about every hike and this one is no exception.
-I used a pair of older poles that I didn’t mind getting water logged.
-Pick you footwear carefully.
+I used a pair of older poles that I didn’t mind getting waterlogged.
+Pick your footwear carefully.
 You want to protect your feet but at the same time, it needs not become waterlogged.
 I used a pair of Keen sandals but if you don’t want to buy a special pair of shoes, there are several places outside of Zion that rent shoes and gear.
 Depending on the time of year, you may want dry pants or waterproof bags.
 These are also available for rent outside the park.
 I suggest picking them up the day before so you can get an early start.

 **Observation Point is currently inaccessible via the Weeping Rock trailhead in Zion Canyon.
 It can be reached via an overnight backpacking trip on the East Rim trail.